sluedecke/atom-diary/README.md

 # atom-diary package

+NOTE: Archived since it is no longer maintained and atom has been sunset end of 2022 anyways.

 Keep a diary in Atom using markup like [AsciiDoc](http://asciidoc.org/) or [Markdown](https://daringfireball.net/projects/markdown/).

 This package allows you to keep a diary in atom - how great is that?
 It has a nice three month calendar view for easy navigation to past entries and organizes your diary in monthly files.